 Social media advertising is a great tool to raise awareness, attract new customers and generate leads – if it is done right.

-Often, businesses who use social media ads operate and schedule on an ad-hoc basis as they are fairly easy to set up on-the-go.
+Often, businesses who use social media advertising operate and schedule on an ad-hoc basis as they are fairly easy to set up on-the-go.
 However, there is a lot more to social media ads than a nice image and some keyword-focused text.

 image for the social media advertising checklist